-Experimental medicine is vital to early-stage drug discovery, addressing fundamental questions in dementia research through pioneering in-human studies using techniques such as medical imaging.
+Experimental medicine is vital to early-stage drug discovery, addressing fundamental questions in research through pioneering in-human studies using techniques such as medical imaging.

 DPUK's Experimental Medicine Incubator powers clinical research that aims to reduce the time, cost and risk of drug development.

 Our programmes increase industry confidence in the decisions to pursue or cancel potential treatments based on early indications of their effect on disease processes in people with, or at risk of, dementia.

 How it works

 The Experimental Medicine Incubator works closely with DPUK's other workstreams – the DPUK Data Portal and the Trials Delivery Framework – to generate research ideas, to share new results, and to recruit the best volunteers to studies and trials.